Breaches of non-custodial community-based orders

 [6-600] Commencing breach proceedings

-A court that suspects an offender may have failed to comply with any condition of a CCO or CRO may call on the offender to appear before it: ss 107C(1), 108C(1) Crimes (Administration of Sentences) Act 1999.
-The court that made the order may deal with a breach even though constituted differently from the court that made the order: ss 107C(6), 108C(6).
+A court that suspects an offender may have failed to comply with any condition of a CCO or CRO may call on the offender to appear before it: ss 107C(1), 108C(1).
+The court that made the order may deal with a breach even though constituted differently from when the order was made: ss 107C(6), 108C(6).

-The court must fix a date for hearing, not earlier than 14 days after and no later than 3 months, after the breach report was filed but may waive or vary this requirement: cl 329(2)–(3).
+The court must fix a date for hearing not earlier than 14 days and no later than 3 months after the breach report was filed but may waive or vary this requirement: cl 329(2)–(3).

 If the matter is set down for hearing, a copy of the breach report must be given to the offender at least 5 days before the hearing either by the court or the community corrections officer: cl 329(4), (5).

-A breach of a CCO or CRO may be dealt with by the court with or without the parties being present and in open court or in the absence of the public: cl 329(6) Crimes (Administration of Sentences) Regulation 2014.
-However, neither the Crimes (Administration of Sentences) Act 1999 nor the regulations provide guidance as to the factors a court might consider when deciding whether to deal with such a matter in the offender’s absence.
+A breach of a CCO or CRO may be dealt with by the court with or without the parties being present and in open court or in the absence of the public: cl 329(6).
+However, neither the Act nor the Regulations provide guidance as to the factors a court might consider when deciding whether to deal with such a matter in the offender’s absence.

 [6-610] Jurisdiction